 3M 7500 Half Facepiece Respirator

 We think the professional half face respirators are a great but too-often-overlooked choice for preppers.
 They’re not much more expensive than the disposables and take up about the same amount of room in your supplies and bags.
 Yet they provide better protection and comfort.
 We like the very popular 3M 7500 masks for $22.
-When matched with the 3M 7093C P100 plus Nuisance Gas filter ($25 per pair) or 3M 60926 Cartridge plus P100 Filter ($23 per pair), you get the highest level of particulate filtration and relatively good protection against gases and vapors like chlorine and ammonia.
+When matched with the 3M 7093C P100 plus Nuisance Gas filter ($6-12 per pair — they’re cheaper in bulk at Uline) or 3M 60926 Cartridge plus P100 Filter ($20 per pair), you get the highest level of particulate filtration and relatively good protection against gases and vapors like chlorine and ammonia.

 3M 8293 P100 Disposable Particulate Respirator